santisbon/reference/src/rpi.md

     ✅ Supported by the Ubuntu images for Raspberry Pi.
     ❌ Not supoprted by Orange Pi images.

-    If you're setting up an Orange Pi, download the image and see the [one-off](#option-b-one-off) instructions.

 We'll flash a pre-configured microSD card or SSD with: